SysBioChalmers/Kluyveromyces_marxianus-GEM/.github/CONTRIBUTING.md

     ```

 6. Now you can make your changes locally!
     * Always make your changes in MATLAB and never directly edit the model files.
-For loading the model use `loadYeastModel.m`, and for saving the model use `saveYeastModel.m`.
+For loading the model use `loadKmxModel.m`, and for saving the model use `saveKmxModel.m`.
 The latter will ensure all 3 versions of the model (`.xml`, `.yml` & `.txt`) get updated in the same way.
     * If your changes are minor (e.g. a single chemical formula you wish to correct), you can do it directly from the command line.
     * If your changes are not so small and require several steps, create a script that loads the model, reads data (if applicable), changes the model accordingly, and saves the model back.
     * Each script should start with a commented section describing the script, explaining the parameters, and indicating your name and the date it was written.
 Existing functions can clarify what style should be used.